-The TippingPoint 440T and 2200T devices enable users to configure inspection bypass rules.
+The TippingPoint TPS devices enable users to configure inspection bypass rules.
 Traffic that matches inspection bypass rules is directed through the IPS without inspection.
 These rules can be applied to traffic according to source or destination IP address, port, or CIDR (Classless Inter-Domain Routing), or to traffic moving through specific ports.

 You can now define up to 32 inspection bypass rules on a TippingPoint TPS.
-Rule configurations that bypass IPv6 traffic or VLAN ranges require additional hardware resources.
-For example, a single inspection bypass rule for IPv6 or VLAN traffic can result in multiple port-VLAN rule combinations.
+Rule configurations that bypass traffic or VLAN ranges require additional hardware resources.
+For example, a single inspection bypass rule for VLAN traffic can result in multiple port-VLAN rule combinations.

-Inspection bypass rule Resulting number of port-VLAN rule combinations IPv4 traffic on TCP 1556 with untagged traffic or a particular VLAN ID 1 IPv6 traffic on TCP 1556 with untagged traffic or a particular VLAN ID 2 IPv4 traffic on TCP 1556 with VLAN 10 - 100 90 IPv6 traffic on TCP 1556 with VLAN 10 - 100 180
+Inspection bypass rule (for a single port) Resulting number of port-VLAN rule combinations IPv4/IPv6 traffic on TCP 1556 with untagged traffic or a particular VLAN ID 1 IPv4/IPv6 traffic on TCP 1556 with VLAN 10 - 100 91